jeffboody/libnn/notes.md

-that incorporates U-Net skip connections for the generator, a custom cGAN + L1 objective fuction combined with a Patch GAN, divide the objective by 2 when training the descriminator, the Adam optimizer, batch normalization with instance normalization, dropout in the generator (to increase variation), strided convolutions, and ReLU/leaky ReLU activation functions.
+that incorporates U-Net skip connections for the generator, a custom cGAN + L1 objective fuction combined with a Patch GAN, divide the objective by 2 when training the discriminator, the Adam optimizer, batch normalization with instance normalization, dropout in the generator (to increase variation), strided convolutions, and ReLU/leaky ReLU activation functions.
 The role of the L1 objective